0x1d00ffff/0xbtc-discord-price-bot/README.md

    - !pools
    - !marketcap
    - !rank (to show cmc ranking)
+   - !binance (to show current listing price in usd)
    - !private island (would be nice to store value with spaces and search for any matches that use underscores instead of spaces, or no spaces)
+   - !whitepaper
+   - !website
  - multiple quick commands will run in parallel, causing some things like command counter to only count 1/2 commands.
 Results should really be pushed to a queue instead.